codacy/pulse-user-docs/docs/metrics/accelerate.md

 ## Median time to recover

+How long it takes your organization to recover from a failure in production (e.g., service impairment or unplanned outage).

 Median of `incidents` time resolved - `incidents` time created.

 When we aggregate Median time to recover we use the maximum of a period of time.